thorhu/Eyeblink-in-the-wild/index.md

-## Brief introduction towards eyeblink detection in the wild
+# Brief introduction towards eyeblink detection in the wild

+.justify{
+  width: 120px;
+  text-align: justify;
+}

 This project is an introduction of paper "Towards Real-time Eyeblink Detection in The Wild: Dataset, Theory and Practices", which is publiced in IEEE transactions on information forensics and security (tifs), In this paper, we shed the light to this research topic.
 A labelled eyeblink in the wild dataset (i.e., HUST-LEBW) of 673 eyeblink video samples (i.e., 381 positives, and 292 negatives) is first established, and formulate eyeblink detection task as a binary spatial-temporal pattern recognition problem.
 After locating and tracking human eye using SeetaFace engine and KCF {(Kernelized Correlation Filters)} tracker respectively, a modified LSTM model able to capture the multi-scale temporal information is proposed to execute eyeblink verification.